Etiquette Training for Retail Employees

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of the participant materials prior to the session(s).

-At the etiquette training program's conclusion, participants will be better prepared to serve their customers in a manner that is consistent with their organization's brand.
+At this training program’s conclusion, participants will be better prepared to serve their customers in a manner that is consistent with their organization’s brand.